keiran-rowell/keiran-rowell.github.io/about.md

 <!--author-->

+## Summary
+I'm a computational scientist, interested in all things occuring on the molecular scale.

+I've bumbled around Australian universities, attempting to extract meaning from simulated data.
+My PhD was in photochemistry; trying to work out the rules that cause bond-breaking in atmospheric molecules -- whereas my Honours was in molecular dynamics, simulating how drugs bind into the DNA double-helix.
+I love teaching, and was glad to be recognised with a 'Rising Star' award by UNSW Science.
+I worked at Matrix Education for a long while, inspiring the next generation to think analytically.

+When not working, I'm likely to be getting my frustration out through swords, at a gig, or sitting with a pot of tea and a good book.

 ## Scientific Interests
-I'm fascinated by the mechanisms of the natural world, and enthusiastic about the capabilities of computation and tech to provide exquisite mechanistic insight.
-I'm applications driven -- with published work using excited state quantum chemical methods, molecular dynamics modelling of DNA, as well as coursework in bioinformatics.
-I'd love to combine my skills into multiscale modelling approaches to captivating research topics such as: photobiology, excited state dynamics, enzyme catalysis, and DNA photodamage.
+I'm fascinated by the mechanisms of the natural world, and enthusiastic about how compute power provides the capability for exquisite mechanistic insight.
+I'm applications driven -- with published work using excited state quantum chemical methods, molecular dynamics modelling of DNA, as well as coursework and employment in bioinformatics.
+I'd love to combine my skills and apply them to use multiscale modelling approaches on research topics such as: photobiology, structural biology, enzyme catalysis, and DNA photodamage.

-## Computational Interests
+## Computational Skillset
-I have 5+ years working in Linux and high performance computing environments, writing shell scripts and commands to automate my calculations, data management and analysis.
-For larger scripts and code Python is my go-to language, and also my choice for student instruction due to its acessiblity.
+I have worked within Linux and high performance computing environments for 5+ years, writing shell scripts to automate my calculations, data management and analysis.
+For larger scripts and code, Python is my go-to language, and also my choice for student instruction due to its acessiblity.

-Much of the extant computational chemsitry codes are built on Fortran, and I have working familarity compiling and modifying Fortran codebases.
-A plethora of file formats and data-structures proliferate in computational chemistry, so I regularly need to write parsing, data extraction, and translation scripts.
-I studied undegraduate computer science and bioinformatics courses, in which I wrote C code for foundational data-structure and algorithm implementations, as well as sequence alignment and biological analysis code.
+Much of the extant computational chemsitry codes are built on Fortran, and I have working familiarity compiling and modifying Fortran codebases.
+A plethora of file formats and data structures proliferate in computational chemistry, so I regularly had the need to write parsing, data extraction, and translation scripts.
+I studied some undegraduate computer science and bioinformatics courses, in which I wrote C code to implement foundational data structures and algorithms, as well as perform sequence alignment and biological analysis.

-I managed a small compute cluster used by experimental collaborators, and organised migration of research code to a group GitHub Enterprise repository.
-I am a strong believer in open-source software and try and adopt FOSS tools such as matplotlib, inkscape, GIMP, and latex for document and figure preparation.
-Vim is my main editor for its expressive efficiency, particularly for the file munging required to process computational chemistry calculations.
+I managed a small compute server used by experimental collaborators, and organised migration of research code to a group GitHub Enterprise repository.
+I am a strong believer in open-source software and try to adopt FOSS tools such as matplotlib, Inkscape, GIMP, and LaTeX for document and figure preparation.
+Vim is my main text editor for its expressive efficiency, particularly for the file munging required to process the output of scientific software.

-During my PhD I regularly attend UNSW's Research Technology training courses (Julia, HPC, Seaborn, ...) and 'Hacky Hour' presentations on contemporary developments in research and high performance computing.
+I've worked with UNSW's Research Technology Services group and regularly attended their training courses (Julia, HPC, Seaborn, ...), and 'Hacky Hour' presentations on contemporary developments in research and high performance computing.